Open Rivers Programme

 Around a million dams that fragment rivers have been counted in Europe, and there is great potential and need to remove obsolete dams.
 Dams are contributing to a significant decline in biodiversity and their removal can effectively restore longitudinal continuity, restoring the natural flow of the river and its biodiversity.
 Furthermore, in our society there is a significant lack of understanding about the benefits of dam removal and only a few public administrations and a handful of organizations promote and finance it at a European level.

-The Open Rivers Program officially began operations in October 2021, with funding from Arcadia, a charitable trust of Lisbet Rausing y Peter Baldwin that supports work to preserve cultural heritage, protect endangered ecosystems and promote access to knowledge.
+El Open Rivers Programme comenzó a operar oficialmente en octubre de 2021, con fondos de Arcadia, un fondo de caridad de Lisbet Rausing y Peter Baldwin that supports work to preserve cultural heritage, protect endangered ecosystems and promote access to knowledge.
 Its goal is to defend the complexity of human culture and the natural world, so that the next generations can build a vibrant, resilient and green future.

 Project area and its ecological values